MacPaw CleanMyPC Review: Is The Program Safe & Really Worth It?

 Take a look through my results in the rest of the review and decide for yourself which of these tools is right for you.
 CCleaner does, for me, have the edge in terms of the number of options and customizability available, but it's undeniable that CleanMyPC is more user-friendly and probably a better option for less advanced users.

-CleanMyPC: Features and Benefits
+CleanMyPC: A Review of Its Features and Benefits

 So we've taken a look at what the software offers and how you can get your hands on it, and now I'll run through each of the eight tools that it provides to see what benefits it can bring to your PC.